robinboncoeur/Art/docs/writing/Writing.md

 "You have a right to privacy.
 But in medical matters, you don't have a right to secrecy.
 They're not the same thing."

 I glanced at Celeste.
-She'd settled into a chair, pressing her lips with the side of her hand as she peered at me.
+She'd settled into a chair, pressing her lips with her knuckles as she peered at me.

 "Yes, Mum."